alejandro0619/Kanzen-CLI/readme.md

 <br>

 ## WARNING
 ### __This application has been tested in Windows enviroments.
-I do not guaramtee it will work on UNIX based systems__
+I do not guarantee it will work on UNIX based systems__
 ----
 <br>